arestivo/slides/markdown/unit-testing.md

 * Increases **confidence** in **changing**/**maintaining** code.
 * In order to make unit testing **possible**, codes need to be **modular**, which makes them more **reusable**.
 Good unit testing **promotes** good code.
-* Development becomes **faster** as system, as a whole, does not need to be run to test newly written code.
+* Development becomes **faster** as the whole system does not need to be run to test newly written code.
 * When a test fails we know **which unit** is the **culprit**.

 ---

 # FIRST

-The [FIRST](https://github.com/ghsukumar/SFDC_Best_Practices/wiki/F.I.R.S.T-Principles-of-Unit-Testing) principles of unit testing:
+The [FIRST](https://github.com/tekguard/Principles-of-Unit-Testing) principles of unit testing:

 * **Fast** - Unit tests should be **fast** so we can run them often.
 * **Isolated** / **Independent** - Only test **one unit** at a time.
 Only test **one thing** at a time. **Order** of tests should **not matter**.